Apricot Jam Filled Sandwich Cookies

 How to make sandwich cookies with apricot jam filling:

 Start by creaming together your butter and sugar.
 Mix the 2 ingredients together until you no longer see any dry sugar granules.
 Add in your egg yolks and vanilla extract, and whisk to incorporate.
+It’ll look lumpy and separated, but that’s totally fine!

 Add your flour, cornstarch and salt to the egg / butter mixture.
 Mix everything together until your dough starts to stick together into large clumps.
 If you squeeze the dough between your hands, it should stick together and feel soft.